 Chicot itself has plenty of opportunities for outdoor recreation with 6400 acres and miles of hiking and biking trails, canoeing, birdwatching, fishing, boating and more.
 Nearby you also have the Zydeco Cajun Prairie Scenic Byway and the Prairie Acadian Cultural Center – Jean Lafitte National Historical Park and Preserve.

 Louisiana may not be the biggest state in the union, but it has so much to offer RVers and travelers alike.
-This is one state you just might have to visit several times to see it all RVing.
+This is one state you might have to visit several times to see it all RVing.
+If Louisiana isn’t on your RV bucket list – you’re missing out on an adventure.